spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 MIT AND LGPL-2.1-only
 ```

-An example where all three different licenses apply would be:
+An example where three different licenses apply would be:

 ```text
 LGPL-2.1-only AND MIT AND BSD-2-Clause
 ```

+The "AND" operator is the only operator that can be used in conjuction with the special identifiers "NONE" or "NOASSERTION".

 It is allowed to use the operator in lower case form `and`.